KevinBian107/Latent-Planning-as-Optimization/README.md

-# Planning is Latent Search
+# Planning as Latent Search
 This repository is designed to tackle **continual learning** problems with **long horizon planning**.
-We try to leverages probabilistic inference along with meta-learning to build offline learning algorithms capable of learning multipl tasks and creating its own diverse strategies, achieving the so-called "learning to learn".
+We try to leverages probabilistic inference and latent optimization to build offline learning algorithms capable of planning during training and learning novel tasks on teh fly through efficient inferences.

 - [Setup environment](docs/setup.md)
 - [Data Flow](docs/data.md)